mabraham/wcs_randomizer/README.md

 python3 manage.py runserver
 ```

-This terminal needs to keep runinng in order to keep the server running.
+This terminal needs to keep running in order to keep the server running.
 If you want to stop the server, kill the terminal, or press Ctrl-C.
+The server remembers its state, so no need to re-enter dancers' names, etc.

 You will see a bunch of stuff including something like